DIY Steel Pipe Coat Rack

 Professional Plumbing Services

 Head on over to the Mr. Rooter Plumbing blog to learn other DIY steel pipe crafts, like candle holders!
 Don’t forget: Mr. Rooter provides more than just helpful DIY projects.
 When you need plumbing services, our expert plumbers are here to help.
-You can call us at 855-942-2028 or request a job estimate online.
+You can call us or request a job estimate online.

 Steel pipe coat racks aren’t just for the front entrance—use them to free up space and organize clutter in the closet too!